 This value determines which IRQ will be a Fast Interrupt 1.
-Fast interrupts vector directly to a service routine based on values in the Fast Interrupt Vector Address registers without having to go to a jump table first; see Part 5.3.3.
+Fast interrupts vector directly to a service routine based on values in the Fast Interrupt Vector Address registers without having to go to a jump table first; see Section 5.3.3 Fast Interrupt Handling.
 IRQs used as fast interrupts must be set to priority level 2.
 Unexpected results will occur if a fast interrupt vector is set to any other priority.
-Fast interrupts automatically become the highest-priority level 2 interrupt, regardless of their location in the interrupt table, prior to being declared as fast interrupt.
-Fast interrupt 0 has priority over Fast Interrupt 1.
+Fast interrupt table, prior to being declared as fast interrupt.
+Fast Interrupt 0 has priority over Fast Interrupt 1.
 To determine the vector number of each IRQ, refer to Table 4-5.